zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 In this documentation, the steps of creating the runtime directory and configuring the runtime directory are described separately.
 The configuration step is the same for a Zowe runtime whether it is installed from a convenience build or from an SMP/E distribution.

+## Install Zowe Runtime with the z/OSMF Workflow

+z/OSMF workflow simplifies the procedure to create a runtime environment from the Zowe convenience build.
+Register and execute the z/OSMF workflow to create a runtime environment with the z/OSMF web interface.

+Perform the following steps to register and execute the Zowe runtime installation workflow in the z/OSMF web interface:

+ 1. Log in to the z/OSMF web interface.
+ 2. Select **Workflows** from the navigation tree.
+ 3. Select **Create Workflow** from the **Actions** menu.
+ 4. Enter the complete path to the workflow definition file in the **Workflow Definition filed**.
+    The path to the workflow definition file is <extracted_pax_folder>/files/workflows/ ZWEWRF04.xml file.
+ 5. (Optional) Enter the path to the customized variable input file that you prepared in advance.

+    The path to the variable input file is located is <extracted_pax_folder>/files/workflows/ ZWEWRF04.xml.xml file.

+    Create a copy of the variable input file.
+Modify the file as necessary according to the built-in comments.
+Set the field to the path where the new file is located.
+When you execute the workflow, the values from the variable input file override the workflow variables default values.

+7. Select the system where you want to execute the workflow.
+8. Select **Next**.
+9. Specify the unique workflow name.
+10. Select or enter an Owner Use ID and select **Assign all steps to owner user ID**.
+11. Select **Finish**.

+    The workflow is registered in z/OSMF and ready to execute.

+11. Select the workflow that you registered from the workflow list.
+12. Execute the steps in order.
+The following steps are displayed that are ready to execute manually:

+    - **Define Variables**

+       Define the values for variables for the convenience build runtime installation.
+    - **Allocate ZFS data set**

+       Execute the step to allocate the zFS data set for the Zowe USS.

+     - **Zowe make dir**

+         Execute the step create a directory for the Zowe USS file system.

+      -  **Mount ZFS**

+         Execute the step to mount the zFS data set to the created directory
+      - **Set Mountpoint Owner**

+        Execute the step to sets the user who executes the step as the owner of the mountpoint.
+      - **Run install script**

+        Execute the step executes the Zowe convenience build install script.
+14. Perform the following steps to execute each step individually:
+    1. Double-click the title of the step.
+    2. Select the **Perform** tab.
+    3. Review the step contents and update the input values as required.
+    4. Select **Next**.
+    5. Repeat the previous two steps to complete all items until the option Finish is available.
+    6. Select **Finish**.

+    For general information about how to execute z/OSMF workflow steps, watch the [z/OSMF Workflows Tutorial](https://www.youtube.com/watch?v=KLKi7bhKBlE&feature=youtu.be).

+After you execute each step, the step is marked as Complete.
+The workflow is executed.

 ## Next steps

 For a z/OS system where you install Zowe 1.8 or later for the first time, follow the instructions in [Stage 3: Configure the Zowe runtime](install-zos.md#stage-3-configure-the-zowe-runtime) that describes how to [configure the z/OS environment](configure-zos-system.md) and [create a keystore directory](configure-certificates.md).